eastmaels/steemblog.github.io/_posts/account/deanliu/2018-03-05_tezos-the-self-amending-smart-contract-platform.md

 - - -

-This page is synchronized from the post: [TEZOS: The Self Amending Smart Contract Platform.](https://steemit.com/@deanliu/tezos-the-self-amending-smart-contract-platform)
+This page is synchronized from the post: ['TEZOS: The Self Amending Smart Contract Platform.'](https://steemit.com/@deanliu/tezos-the-self-amending-smart-contract-platform)